British Amateur Rugby League Association: Cups

+Representative sides

 BARLA selects an international team consisting of community players, the BARLA Lions.
-This team tours many parts of the rugby league world, and have competed in the Rugby League Emerging Nations Tournament.
+This team tours many parts of the rugby league world and has competed in the Rugby League Emerging Nations Tournament.
 The association has made 31 tours to and from the Southern Hemisphere.
-These include pioneer visits with matches against Fiji, Samoa, Tonga, the Cook Islands and South Africa.
-In the Northern Hemisphere games have been played against Moldova, Russia, Morocco Pakistan and the US.
+These include pioneer visits with matches against Fiji, Samoa, Tonga, the Cook Islands, and South Africa.
+In the Northern Hemisphere, games have been played against Moldova, Russia, Morocco, Pakistan, and the US.